 Although gentlemen with squash racquets can be crude at the drop of a top hat, it is a gentleman’s game.
 Some quiet gentlemen are patient wolves, the most dangerous kind in the animal world.
 Many of them live on Wall Street.
-The game of squash has its own pleasures but nothing like the pleasure of ending a hotly contested match with a corner splat kill shot like a firecracker in a barrel of feathers.
+The game of squash has its own pleasures but nothing like the pleasure of ending a hotly contested match with a splat kill shot like shooting a fish in a barrel.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”